GifuSalmiakki/fullstackopen/README.md

 # fullstackopen
-Repo for fullstackopen -course from University of Helsinki, 2022
+Repo for fullstackopen -course from University of Helsinki (whenever I get to it)